jollytoad/ahx/docs/htmx_comparison.md

 - data-ahx-* attributes (N)
 - Trigger filters (N) - no scripting permitted
 - Request indicators (?) - maybe should be responsibility of host app?
-- Morph swaps (?) - maybe Idiomorph will become the default swap
+- Morph swaps (?) - inner/outer swap may use idiomorph by default in future
 - View transitions (?)
 - Synchronization (?)
 - CSS transitions (and settling) (?)